Trier mourns victims of car rampage with minute's silence | DW | 03.12.2020

-People in the western German city of Trier have been remembering the five people who died after a car tore through a busy shopping street.
-The suspect is in custody, but the motive remains unclear.
+People in the western German city of Trier have been remembering the five people killed after a car tore through a busy shopping street on Tuesday.
+While the suspect is in custody, a motive remains unclear.

-The city of Trier on Wednesday mourned the deaths of five people, including a baby, after a car plowed into pedestrians in a busy shopping street.
+The city of Trier has mourned the deaths of five people, including a baby, who were killed after a car plowed into pedestrians on a busy shopping street.

 Some 500 people gathered at the city's landmark Roman-era gate, the Porta Negra, to hold a minute's silence in remembrance of the victims.
-Mourners were told to adhere to social distancing measures ahead of the event.
+Mourners were asked to adhere to physical distancing measures ahead of the event.

-People across the wider state of Rhineland Palatinate also joined in the silent commemoration at 13.46 p.m. — the moment that the crime began on Tuesday.
+People across the wider state of Rhineland-Palatinate also joined in the silent commemoration at 1:46 p.m. — the moment the car began veering through the city on Tuesday.

-"Let us show how strong and solidly untied the people of this city are," said Trier's current mayor, Wolfram Leibe.
+"Let us show how strong and solidly untied the people of this city are," said Wolfram Leibe, the city's current mayor.
 "Trier stands together."

 City church bells were sounded to mark the moment that the first call was made to police.

-Among the victims was a nine-week-old baby as well as three women aged 25, 52 and 73 and a 45-year-old man — the father of the baby who was killed.
+Among the victims was a 9-week-old baby as well as three women aged 25, 52 and 73 and a 45-year-old man — the father of the baby who was killed.

 A 51-year-old man is in custody after police detained him at the scene four minutes into his rampage.